Cultural depictions of Alexander the Great

 Alexander the Great's accomplishments and legacy have been preserved and depicted in many ways.
-Alexander has figured in works of both "high" and popular culture from his own era to the modern day.
+Alexander has figured in works of both high culture and popular culture from his own era to the modern day.
 Some of these are highly fictionalized accounts, such as the Alexander Romance.

 Ancient and Medieval literature

 In the Bible

 Daniel 8:5–8 and 21–22 states that a King of Greece will conquer the Medes and Persians but then die at the height of his power and have his kingdom broken into four kingdoms.
 This is sometimes taken as a reference to Alexander.

-Alexander was briefly mentioned in the first Book of the Maccabees, however the name "Alexander" or "Alexander the Great" referring to the Macedonian King, never appears in the Bible.
+Alexander was briefly mentioned in the first Book of the Maccabees.
 All of Chapter 1, verses 1–7 was about Alexander and this serves as an introduction of the book.
 This explains how the Greek influence reached the Land of Israel at that time.

 In Middle Persian literature

 Alexander is mentioned in the Zoroastrian Middle Persian work Arda Wiraz Nāmag as gizistag aleksandar ī hrōmāyīg, literally "Alexander the accursed, the Roman", due to his conquest of the Achaemenid Persian Empire and the burning of its ceremonial capital Persepolis, which was holding the sacred texts of Zoroastrianism in its Royal Archives.
 The book Arda Wiraz Nāmag was written in the late period of Sassanid Persian Empire, when the rivalry with the Romans was intense.